swcarpentry/shell-novice/episodes/04-pipefilter.md

 > ## Appending Data
 >
 > Consider the file `animals.txt`, used in previous exercise.
-> After these commands, select the alternative that
+> After these commands, select the answer that
-> corresponds the file `animalsUpd.txt`:
+> corresponds to the file `animalsUpd.txt`:
 >
 > ~~~
 > $ head -3 animals.txt > animalsUpd.txt